kiltedhacker/resume/CV.md

 #### Hosting Support
 ##### Go Daddy
 ###### Gilbert, AZ
 I assisted customers with issues that may arise in their shared hosting accounts, as well as working the telephone, support ticket, and server support queues as needed.
+In this role I continued researching malware found on customer accounts, and reviewing possible attack vectors to provide suggestions to prevent future attacks.

+#### Chat Support
+##### Go Daddy
+###### Tempe, AZ
-In my time as a Chat Support representative, I have used multiple chat applications to assist customers with everything from basic account maintenance, to creative problem solving as needed.
+ I assisted customers with troubleshooting of their domain names, shared hosting accounts, email, and billing issues.
+I used multiple chat applications to assist customers with everything from basic account maintenance to creative problem solving as needed.
+Customer contacts were more account focused during this time, but I addressed technical issues as they arose.
+I also helped train and coach our team in India.

+#### Online Support
+##### Go Daddy
+###### Gilbert, AZ
+As an Online Support agent, I assisted customers with troubleshooting of account, domain, shared hosting, and server issues, utilizing our support ticket system.
+In this position, I began writing scripts to automate many of the repetitive tasks I performed, allowing my team and me to become more efficient.
+I found myself regularly reviewing malware infections on customer sites, and determining the best way to remediate the infection.

 #### Server Administrator
 ##### Terra Del Sol